r0ckwav3/survey_money/README.md

 ## How to set up the environment and initialize the application
 In order to run this application, the user must have Foundry installed, which can be done by following the steps [here](https://book.getfoundry.sh/getting-started/installation).
-The user can run the tests written for the application in a Linux environment using
+The user can run the tests written for the application in a Linux environment by going to the directory that contains this program, then running
 ```
 $forge test
 ```